allen-cell-animated/cell-catalog/src/pages/cell-line/AICS-82-1/index.md

       fp_ratio: 0.54
       plasmid: 0.0
   ddpcr_caption: "FP:RPP30 ratio from ddPCR assay; values = 0.5 +/- 0.1 indicate heterozygous clone, values = 1 +/- 0.1 indicate homozygous clone.
 Plasmid: KAN/RPP30 ratio from ddPCR assay; values <0.1 indicate clone with no detectable plasmid integration.
 RPP30 is known 2n reference gene."
+stem_cell_characteristics:
+  pluripotency_analysis:
+    - marker: "NANOG"
+      positive_cells:
+    - marker: "SOX2"
+      positive_cells:
+    - marker: "OCT4"
+      positive_cells:
+    - marker: "SSEA-1"
+      positive_cells:
+    - marker: "SSEA-4"
+      positive_cells:
+    - marker: "TRA-160"
+      positive_cells:
+  pluripotency_caption: "iPSCs were stained with directly conjugated antibodies from BD Biosciences, acquired using a FACSAria III Fusion (BD Biosciences), and analyzed using FlowJo software (Treestar, Inc.).
+Doublets were excluded, then marker-specific gates were set according to corresponding fluorescence-minus-one (FMO) controls."
+  trilineage_differentiation:
+    - germ_layer: "Ectoderm"
+      marker: "PAX6"
+      percent_positive_cells: Pass
+    - germ_layer: "Endoderm"
+      marker: "SOX17"
+      percent_positive_cells: Pass
+    - germ_layer: "Mesoderm"
+      marker: "Brachyury"
+      percent_positive_cells: Pass
+  trilineage_caption: "iPSCs were subjected to a 5-7 day, non-terminal, directed differentiation using the STEMdiff™ Trilineage Differentiation Kit (STEMCELL Technologies, Inc.).
+Total RNA was isolated from each lineage specific differentiation and assayed via ddPCR for the expression of lineage specific transcripts; Pax6(Ectoderm), Sox17(Endoderm) and Brachyury(Mesoderm)."
+  cardiomyocyte_differentiation:
+  cardiomyocyte_differentiation_caption: "iPSCs were differentiated to cardiomyocytes and observed for initiation of beating starting at day 6.
+At ~day 12, cells were fixed and stained with anti-cardiac Troponin T (BD Biosciences) and gating was based on an isotype control.
+Ranges observed across multiple experiments are shown for Troponin T and Day of beating initiation; number of experiments is shown in (). "
 ---